MBA Program Details

-MCLA's Professional MBA offers a blend of classroom experience and practical hands-on fieldwork in a cohort model of academic instruction.
-The curriculum is designed as a "professional" part-time advanced business degree for working adults.
+MCLA's Master of Business Administration offers a blend of classroom experience and practical hands-on fieldwork in a cohort model of academic instruction.
+The curriculum is designed as a part-time advanced business degree for working adults.

-Students will gain knowledge and skills immediately relevant to their work, and as graduates of MCLA's Professional MBA program they will be prepared to assume increased responsibilities in their current places of employment and also possess capabilities to move into leadership roles.
+Students will gain knowledge and skills immediately relevant to their work, and as graduates of the MBA program they will be prepared to assume increased responsibilities in their current places of employment and also possess capabilities to move into leadership roles.

 The core required courses are those considered vital to the necessary development of the managerial and leadership skills and knowledge of the student.
 Core courses cover the major functions of marketing, finance, product and service operations, and management.
 Core courses also introduce significant external factors impacting business decision making: competing in global economies and markets, and sustainability and social responsibility.